-In FY 2011, the FEC hosted 97 international visitors from 45 countries.
-Overall, the highest number of visitors came from the Republic of Korea (South) and Pakistan.
-The majority of visitors were government representatives, international organization representatives and nonprofit professionals.
-The FEC also sent Commissioners and staff to Botswana, Brazil, Georgia, India, Indonesia, Jordan, Mexico, and Tunisia to provide training and speak at international election conferences.
+In FY 2012, the FEC hosted 371 international visitors from 82 countries.
+Overall, the highest number of visitors came from China, Argentina, and the Republic of Korea (South).
+The majority of visitors were government representatives, international organization representatives, and nonprofit professionals.
+The FEC also sent Commissioners and staff to Indonesia, Mexico, and Russia to provide training, monitor elections, and speak at international election conferences.